threathunters-io/laurel/json-format.md

 ## Encoding of invalid UTF-8 strings and binary data

-Since it is not possible to represent arbitrary binary data within JSON strings without applying some encoding, non-printable ASCII characters, the `%` (37), and the `+` (43) ASCII character are percent-encoded.

-This behavior may change in the future so that valid UTF-8 byte sequences will be output as-is.
+- Most byte values that represent printable ASCII characters are reproduced as-is (but are subject to JSON string escaping rules).
+- Bytes that map to non-printable ASCII characters (less than 32/0x20; 127/0x7f) are percent-encoded.
+- Byte values that map to `%` (37/0x25) and `+` (42/0x2b) are percent-encoded.
+- Byte values outside of the ASCII range (greater than 127/0x7f) are percent-encoded.

+Handling of valid UTF-8 sequences will likely change in the future.

+Rationale: The [JSON specification](https://datatracker.ietf.org/doc/html/rfc8259) mandates that "text exchanged between systems that are not part of a closed ecosystem MUST be encoded using UTF-8".
+JSON strings are comprised of Unicode character and thus cannot be used to represent arbitrary binary data.
+However, most values we think of as "strings" on Unix systems (processes, file names, command line arguments, environment variables) are, in reality, octet strings with varying restrictions.
+Being able to store those values without losing detail is important for log files that are used in a security context.

 ## Numeric values

 Numbers in the Linux audit logs may have been formatted as decimal (e.g. user id), hexadecimal (e.g. syscall arguments) or octal numbers (e.g. file modes).
-Decimal numbers are serialized as regular JSON numbers, i.e. without string quotes.
-Since JSON number literals do not support octal or decimal encoding, those numbers are serialized as JSON strings with a prefix, e.g. `"0o1337"` or `"0xcafe"`.
+Decimal numbers are serialized as regular JSON numbers, i.e. without double quotes.
+Since JSON number literals do not support octal or hexadecimal encoding, those numbers are serialized as JSON strings with a `0o` or `0x` prefix, e.g. `"0o1337"` or `"0xcafe"`.